chef/chef-web-docs/content/ctl_chef_solo.md

 : The URL of the remote cookbook `tar.gz` file that you want to download.

-    In Chef Client 14, the short `-r` form will be removed, as it conflicts with the ability to specify a run list.
+    In Chef Infra Client 14, the short `-r` form will be removed, as it conflicts with the ability to specify a run list.

 `--run-lock-timeout SECONDS`